-The College bans the use of all tobacco products in all student residence halls (including Greek houses), nonresidential buildings, spectator seating in outdoor athletic facilities, and college-owned vehicles.
-In addition, electronic cigarettes (regardless if they have tobacco in them) are also banned from use in all buildings on campus.
+The College bans the use of all tobacco products in all student residence halls (including Greek houses).
+The possession and use of electronic cigarettes and vaping products in all student residence halls (including Greek houses) is strictly prohibited.
+The use of all tobacco products, electronic cigarettes, or vaping products in nonresidential buildings, spectator seating in outdoor athletic facilities, and college-owned vehicles is also prohibited.